ADStesting-test/CRISCO/README.md

 To generate critical test scenarios, start the simulator and Apollo, and then:

 ``
-run generate_critical_scenarios.py in RACER, following the parameter: --r <the road type that you want to test the ADS on>
+run generate_critical_scenarios.py in CRISCO, following the parameter: --r <the road type that you want to test the ADS on>
 ``

 The road type can be: straight road, crossing, T-junction.